WRITING GUIDANCE FOR LAW STUDENTS AND LAWYERS

 Rules for legal citation are, to say the least, more complex than the simple prohibition on plagiarism and a simple directive to footnote appropriately.
 The Blue Book, A Uniform System of Citation, is accessible here.
 An introduction to basic citation principles is online here.

-The following is a short list of resources directed at helping student writers avoid plagiarism.
-Some are directed specifically towards law students; some are not.
+The following resources are directed at helping student writers avoid plagiarism.

 On Giving Talks and Making Presentations

 For students and others interested in learning more about how to give effective presentations, I have only the briefest advice, though it aligns closely with my advice for writing papers:

 Again, this is more difficult than it seems.
 It requires really mastering your material.
 Never, ever, read from a script, unless you are a graduate student in the humanities.
 Delivery counts; a presentation is, yes, is kind of performance.
 But a presentation is not a recital; it should be, and should feel, mostly extemporaneous.
 Unless, again, you are a graduate student in the humanities.
 If you use slides, then banish bullet points from them, and do not ever recite what appears on the screen.